Ricky Reyes: Combat Zone Wrestling (2006)

 On September 9, 2006, Reyes debuted in Combat Zone Wrestling (CZW) and joined The Blackout by helping Eddie Kingston win the CZW World Heavyweight Championship.
 Reyes left CZW on October 21, 2006 to join Pro Wrestling Unplugged, teaming with Joker at the Pitbull/Public Enemy Tag Team Memorial Cup.

 World Wrestling Council (2007–2013)

 He won the WWC World Junior Heavyweight Championship winning an X match against Hiram Tua, Tommy Diablo, Carlitos, Johnny Styles and Angel.
 He lost the title to Angel on April 18, 2009.

-Victory Pro Wrestling (2005-Present)
+Victory Pro Wrestling (2005-2017)

 Reyes has been competing in New York's Victory Pro Wrestling based out of Long Island, New York.
 Reyes has been the head training in the promotion and has faced some of Pro Wrestling's finest such as A.J.
 Styles, and Chris Hero, as well as becoming a grand slam Champion.